Path

 clipped at the boundaries of the view box.

-Path Using SVG commands
+Path Using SVG Commands

 SVG is a popular file format for defining scalable graphics, which are often composed of paths.
 In SVG